Good Design Mat ters

 Problem Framing

-Key problem areas included personalized discovery, ingredient transparency, and cultural connection.
-These were reframed into questions such as:
+Research surfaced key problem areas around personalized discovery, ingredient transparency, and cultural connection.
+These were reframed into guiding questions such as:

 • How might we help users find drinks that match both cravings and dietary needs?